hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 The bat tank, for instance, could translate sensory inputs from a real bat into human-readable form, and then translate the human operator's decisions into actions performed by the bat.
-(I think this is a horrifically unethical thing to do, but let's treat this as a gedanken and move on.)
+(I think this is a horrifically unethical thing to do, but it's a gedanken so I don't feel so bad.)
 If the human can successfully drive the batmobile with enough training, navigating the *umwelt* in a comparable way to a native user, I would say that its experience was human-commensurable.